foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 `nog geen muziek, tekst nog niet af`

 An indian chieftain drowning on dry land
-a pair of twig legs
-standing upright, no body attached
+a pair of twig legs standing upright no body attached
 The pointless deaths of a war already won

 There are hills that you cannot conquer